 By Alex Kallimanis: The smell of fresh waffles, topped with nutella and strawberries is bliss.
 Watching chocolatiers handcraft bonbons in store front windows, with prideful precision, is a masterful display worthy of attention.
 And lifting a tulip shaped beer glass, of a delicious golden ale you’ve never heard of, in a square filled with stunning buildings, will instantly make your blood pressure drop.
 Brussels might be the capital of Europe, bustling with bureaucrats around the parliament, but play the city right and it’s also one of Europe’s most enjoyable playgrounds.

 First you’ll need a place to stay.
-Consider booking quality accommodation in advance that offers free cancellation!
-That way, you lock in your stay and if your plans change you can always cancel for free.
+During peak times, book quality accommodation in advance that offers free cancellation.
+Lock in a good rate, and if your plans change you can always cancel for free later.

 Luxury Hotels in Brussels